mcandre/specs/README.md

 Custom aspects are written as Ruby recipes in the `commands` subdirectory.
 Any recipes you create there are automatically part of your local aspect database.

-When you're happy with your recipes, issue a [git pull request](https://github.com/mcandre/specs/pull/new/master) to share them with other `spec` users.
+When you're happy with your recipes, issue a [git pull request](https://github.com/mcandre/specs/pull/new/master) to share them with other `specs` users.